DrewMonroe/DotFiles/README.md

 files that I will symlink to my files, so please backup anything that you may want before running.

-To run the script, simply call it from the command line
+To run the script, simply call it from the command line from this directory
 ```bash
 ./setup
 ```